catamphetamine/react-pages/README.md

 })
 ```

+Now [disable javascript in Chrome DevTools](http://stackoverflow.com/questions/13405383/how-to-disable-javascript-in-chrome-developer-tools), go to `localhost:3000` and the server should respond with a fully rendered page.

-`server` is just a [Koa](http://koajs.com/) application, so alternatively it could be started like this:
+The `server` variable in the example above is just a [Koa](http://koajs.com/) application, so alternatively it could be started like this:

 ```js
 import http from 'http'